homan-uppu/writing/2-Essays/Fear equality.md

-A small percentage of decisions account for most of the outcomes.
+A small percentage of decisions lead most results.
-A small percentage of creators account for most of the views.
+A small percentage of creators capture most of views.
-A small percentage of books account for most of the sales.
+A small percentage of books capture most of sales.
-A small percentage of individuals hold most wealth in the world.
+A small percentage of individuals hold most of the wealth.
 A small percentage of employees in a company contribute most of the productivity.
 A small percentage of individuals contribute to the majority of progress - in any field.

 Asymmetry exists everywhere in our modern world and is rapidly accelerating.
-It will penetrate every domain.

 It's not possible to slow down this shift because it's intrinsically tied to human progress.
 Every single thing that we create: stories, technology, policies work to make our world more asymmetric.

 Yet, we deeply crave equality, symmetry.
 As the world becomes more asymmetric, this craving for equality blinds us to the paths that enable us get what we want in our lives.
 And it prevents us from designing our society in a way that's aligned with reality, preventing us from getting what we collectively want: a safer, freer, happier world.

-The modern paradox is that it's easier than ever to get what you want because we have greater freedom to do and say what we want than ever before, and the technologies at our disposal are more powerful than ever before.
-Yet we find it difficult to do so because the habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
-Our understanding and habits are terribly outdated.
+The modern paradox is that it's easier than ever to create value in the world: we are more free, and our technology is more powerful than ever before, yet we find it more difficult than ever to create value in the world, capture some of it to afford the things that we want.

 Our habits are misaligned with reality.
+Increasingly so.
+The habits that enabled us to get what we want in a more symmetrical (equal) world no longer help us get what want in an extremely asymmetrical world.
+Our habits have become outdated.

-To understand why, we need to first see what causes asymmetry, study how it's changing, and then introspect to see how our habits mislead us.
+To understand why, we need to first see what causes asymmetry, understand why asymmetry is growing and what that means for our world, and then introspect to see how our habits mislead us.

 ...